frankfarrell/terraform-provider-redshift/README.md

 in transactions, and also reads the state from the tables that store this state, eg pg_user_info, pg_group etc. The underlying tables are more or less equivalent to the postgres tables, but some tables are not accessible in Redshift.

-Currently only supports users, groups and databases.
-Privileges and schemas coming soon!
+Currently supports users, groups, schemas and databases.
+You can set privileges for groups on schemas.
+Per user schema privileges will be added at a later date.

+Note that schemas are the lowest level of granularity here, tables should be created by some other tool, for instance flyway.

 ## Limitations
 For authoritative limitations, please see the Redshift documentations.